marrlab/InstantDL/README.md

 ## Citation

-If you use InstantDL in a project, you can cite the preprint on bioRxiv
+If you use InstantDL, please use this citation:

 ```
 @article {